VFW Post 8810 holds annual Veterans Day ceremony

 Dudak said thanking veterans should not just be designated for one special day, which is why the VFW honors all servicemen and servicewomen on Labor Day and Memorial Day as well as Vietnam Day.

-In addition to making sure that they are not forgotten, her goal is to reach out to as many veterans as possible and encourage others, especially young people, in the community to learn about and support the VFW’s efforts.
+In addition to making sure that they are not forgotten, her goal is to reach out to as many veterans as possible and encourage others, especially young people, to learn about and support the VFW’s efforts.

 “I went to every school to encourage students to come visit our post and see what it’s about,” she said.
 “Our Americanism theme was ‘what makes America great.’
 The kids wrote an essay and some did a speech on it.
 It’s about bringing people in here to understand what the VFW does.
 We do events, we sponsor money, we help out soup kitchens, the homeless and whatever else needs to be done.”